 Online - Asynchronous

-Students complete all assigned work through Moodle or other platforms.
+Students complete all assigned work through Brightspace or other platforms.
 They do not meet synchronously with instructors as instructional videos and materials are available online; however, instructors still maintain regular and substantive interaction with students, by responding to questions, providing timely feedback on submitted work, and so forth.

 Online - Combined (Synchronous + Asynchronous)